 Few law school experiences provide so many benefits related to the professional development of a prospective lawyer.
 For those students interested in a judicial clerkship, the program gives a taste of the work to help them decide whether to pursue a clerkship, as well as the most relevant training.
 A judicial externship also is a strong addition to a resume.

 In assigning placements, a student’s interests and capabilities are matched with the needs of the judges.
 Opportunities are available in both state and federal courts.
 Students must complete a minimum of 100 hours at their placement site at a rate not to exceed ten hours per week.
-Students must also enroll in the mandatory companion course.
+UC Law students must also enroll in the mandatory companion course.
 Academic credit is awarded for both classroom and placement components.

 Street Law Extern Program